How to Remove IDP.Generic in 2024: 3 Simple Steps

 Usually, IDP.Generic is a false positive, which means you typically won’t need to remove anything.
 Instead, ensure you’re using the latest versions of AVG and Avast and consider getting a second opinion from an antivirus suite such as Norton.

 Norton can scan your PC and will remove all traces of malware it finds, even the file associated with IDP.Generic if it’s a real threat to your system.
-Follow our above steps to learn how to do this.
+Follow my above steps to learn how to do this.

 Our Rank